ddewaele/GoogleMapsV2WithActionBarSherlock/part3.md

 }
 {% endhighlight %}

-[TODO refer to the google maps library for a better implementation]

-This should give us a much cleaner animation.

 ### Moving the marker.

 Animating the map is great and moving between these markers provides a nice effect but